-They weren’t meant to be uncomfortable though.
-They were not meant to be impractical.
-They weren’t even meant for walking.
-What’s even worse is that they certainly weren’t meant for women.
+They weren’t meant to be uncomfortable, though.
+In fact, they weren’t even meant for walking.
+And they certainly weren’t meant for women.

 The French court had a certain love for the high heels though, particularly the red soles that were trademarked by King Louis XIV as seen from a portrait in 1701.
 Somehow, however, time brought the heel for men down to a small height and then to nearly nothing, while women’s heels grew more feminine, less chunky and higher than ever.

-Today, we have platforms to help boost the height even more, sometimes giving rise to 7 inch heels.
-That’s an amazing feet but extremely hard to move about in.
 The practical became impractical but oh-so-loved.
-So how to wear high heels?
-These are some of the questions you may have about high heel shoes!
+So how do we wear high heels?
+These are some of the questions you may have about high-heel shoes!

 1. When is the best time to buy heels?